Braun Series 9 Review: Is It Really That Amazing?

 Is it easy to use?
 Are foils better than rotary shavers?

-I’ve addressed the latter comparison with my article on using foil vs rotary shavers both for shaving your head, or getting rid of your facial hair.
+I’ve addressed the latter comparison in this Braun series 9 review with my article on using foil vs rotary shavers both for shaving your head, or getting rid of your facial hair.
 It should help you out if you’re wondering which style of grooming might work better for you.

 As for ease of use, Series 9 is child’s play.
 Just make sure you don’t press too hard when the blades come to contact with your skin.